delongmeng/HarvardX_Capstone_SingleCellAnalysis/README.md

-# HarvardX_Capstone_SingleCellAnalysis
-The "Choose Your Own" project of the HarvardX Capstone course: Single Cell RNA and Protein Profiling
+# Single Cell RNA and Protein Profiling Using Seurat

 Can also be visited here:
 http://rpubs.com/delongmeng/563428